Acceptance Policy/Waiting List

 Your daily camp attire is suitable for all activities, thus eliminating the need for frequent dress changes.
 Please do not over pack.
 There is very limited space in the cabins.

-No use of tobacco, alcohol, or non-prescribed drugs, possession of weapons or abuse of camp facilities is permitted.
+No use of tobacco, any smoked substance, alcohol, or non-prescribed drugs, possession of weapons or abuse of camp facilities is permitted.

 There is no mixed swimming.
 Modest attire must be worn to and from the pool.